chmarsaws/realtime-web-analytics-workshop/module-2/README.md

 <summary><strong>Review Completed Steps (expand for details) </strong></summary><p>

-You should now have data flowing through the pipeline into the **stack-name**-MetricDetails DynnamoDB table.
+You should now have data flowing through the pipeline into the **stack-name**-MetricDetails DynamoDB table.

 ![Review Steps Completed](../images/2-complete.png)